 As any anti-phisher website will tell you, it takes two to tango.
-Although scam emails are designed to trick you into cooperation, it is still your responsibility to recognize their intent.
+Although scam emails are designed to trick you into cooperating, you are responsible for recognizing their intent.
 Think twice when enabling a macro, opening a file, following a link, or opening a document.
-Your paranoia could well save you and your company a boatload of inconvenience and cost.
+Your caution could save you and your company a boatload of inconvenience and cost.

-Unsolicited email is illegal.
-However, if you leave your address on a mailing list, notifications you receive may no longer qualify as spam.
-It’s very easy to get added to a spamming list, as people tend to leave their addresses on various sign-up services, newsletters, etc.
+It’s easy to get added to a spamming list, as people tend to leave their addresses on various sign-up services, newsletters, etc.